Master of Architecture + Bachelor of Science in

 Construction projects are increasingly complex, and it takes professional management skills to bring them to successful completion.
 Construction managers play a crucial oversight role in the building process, coordinating the construction of a range of projects, including residential, commercial, industrial, and public structures such as schools, hospitals, roads, and bridges.
 They are responsible for scheduling all stages of the planning, design, and construction: the selection, hiring, and supervision of specialty trade contractors; developing communication protocols and identifying the elements of project design and construction likely to give rise to disputes and claims; and monitoring project costs and the time required to complete the project, while maintaining the quality of the construction.

 The employment of construction managers is projected to increase faster than the average for all occupations over the next decade.
 Construction managers will be needed as the level of construction increases in response to the growth in population, business activity, and the increasing complexity of construction projects, which will require specialized management-level personnel within the construction industry.

-For more information about the Construction Management program, coursework, and faculty, please refer to the program website at this link.
+For more information about the Construction Engineering Technology and Management program, coursework, and faculty, please refer to the program website at this link.